anniehedgpeth/anniehedgpeth.github.io/_posts/2016-06-09-inspec-basics-6.markdown

   - Day 4: [Custom Matchers](http://www.anniehedgie.com/inspec-basics-4)
   - Day 5: [Creating a Profile](http://www.anniehedgie.com/inspec-basics-5)

-I've been quite occupied lately building my skillset with some studying up on Linux, Chef, Kitchen, remediation workflow, and little bit of Ruby so that I can use InSpec in a broader sense.
+I've been quite occupied lately building my skill-set with some studying up on Linux, Chef, Kitchen, remediation workflow, and little bit of Ruby so that I can use InSpec in a broader sense.
 No big.
 Seriously, though, starting from scratch is not easy, but it's definitely not boring, either.

 I'm not exactly giving you another tutorial today, but instead I want to step back a little bit to get a broader perspective of InSpec.
 I'm going to talk about the different ways in which we can run InSpec and the different places in which to store it.